James Bond Faroe Islands scenery

 The film crew filmed the unspoiled scenery around Trøllanes on Kalsoy island in the northern part of the Faroe Islands.
 Here the team found themselves in extraordinary nature in a deep valley surrounded by high mountains.
 Nearby they captured the famous sights from Kallur promontory and the spiky summit Nestindar.

-Kallur Lighthouse is not featured in the film but has been replaced by a tower, which is part of Lyutsifer Safin’s hideout.
-It is where Kallur Lighthouse is located that James Bond stands when he is bombed by missiles in the end of No Time To Die.
+You will not see Kallur Lighthouse in the film.
+Instead there is an animated tower, which is part of Lyutsifer Safin’s hideout.
+James Bond stands where Kallur Lighthouse sits when missiles strike him in the end of No Time To Die.

 On Kalsoy Island, the filming crew encountered both vertiginous rock cliffs, spiky mountain tops, untamed shorelines, and epic valleys covered in grass.
 The mountain top that topples when the island is bombed at the film’s end is Mount Nestindar.

 From Kallurin on the most northernly part of the island, there is a stunning view to the west of the towering sea-stacks Risin & Kellingin.
+The sea-stacks are some miles away from a Donald Trump look-alike rock formation on Streymoy Island.
 Additionally, you will notice a waterfall on the neighbouring Eysturoy Island that drops right into the North Atlantic Ocean.
 You will see this amazing view from an aerial shoot in the movie taken from the Kalsoyarfjørður fjord.

 James Bond Death

 James Bond bites the dust just next to where Kallur Lighthouse is located on Kalsoy island.
-The main character gets killed off in a MI6 missile strike while standing in breathtaking nature.
+A MI6 missile strike kills the main character while standing in breathtaking nature.

 The pristine hills on Kalsoy island is where James Bond’s toughest threat has his base.
 The ultimate confrontation takes place in the Poison Garden (in Trøllanes).
 This is where 007 assassinates his enemy, the evil Lyutsifer Safin.